How to create a Power BI Heatmap

 Below are the five different ways organizations use heatmaps in the Power BI dashboards:

-• Getting an overview of the marketplace: Because heatmaps are good at quickly visualizing the data, a lot of businesses and customers use them to identify clusters of existing and potential customers.
+Because heatmaps are good at quickly visualizing the data, a lot of businesses and customers use them to identify clusters of existing and potential customers.
 You can also map potential customers against office locations for better analysis.

-• Identifying the areas for expanding franchise: Demographics heatmaps can also be used to identify the areas where a company can expand and open a new franchise to drive maximum profit.
+Demographic heatmaps can also be used to identify the areas where a company can expand and open a new franchise to drive maximum profit.
 With radius analysis, one can create clusters of customers within the expected area around their new franchise.

 Enroll in our Power BI Certification training and start learning Power BI!

-How to create a Heatmap in Power BI?
+How to Create a Heatmap in Power BI?

-There are two types of Power BI heatmap legends, the heatmap visual and the heatmap table.
+There are two types of Power BI heatmap legends: the heatmap visual and the heatmap table.
 So, let us discuss them in detail and learn how to create them on Power BI Desktop.

 Power BI Heatmap Visual